 – Outliers (values beyond 3 standard deviations from the mean) are not displayed in the histograms to avoid data clustering.

-Warning: Highly curve-fitted strategies will always rank high on in-sample data and related tests are useless.
+Warning: Highly curve-fitted systems will always rank high on in-sample data and related tests are useless.
 The ranking must be performed in an out-of-sample or forward sample.
-If the strategy ranks too low on unseen data, then it is either a highly curve-fitted or a non-intelligent. or both.
-However, even this method of analyzing the significance of trading strategy performance is subject to data-mining bias if the data are used multiple times to develop strategies because eventually one that ranks high by chance may be found.
+If the system ranks too low on unseen data, then it is either a highly curve-fitted or a non-intelligent system, or both.
+However, even this method of analyzing the significance of trading system performance is subject to data-mining bias if the data are used multiple times to develop system because eventually one that ranks high by chance may be found.
 Therefore, this method must be supplemented by other methods that reduce data-mining bias.